malevitzch/projects/README.md

 - [ ] Create a sample for Petri_Dish (Conway's game of life)
 - [ ] Add ABOUT file to Petri_Dish
 - [ ] Isometric Renderer
+- [ ] Change between function to a template so that it's useful later